GameIndustry.ph

 Philippine Ragnarok Online, under Level Up!

 In an interview with Jake San Diego, General Manager of PlayPark and Level Up!, he stated that the company never intended to close the game.
 He claimed that "the performance of [the game] was deteriorating through the years".
-Because of its decline, the developers of the game chose to service the Philippine players through the international servers based in North America instead.
+Because of its decline, the developers of the game chose to service the Philippine players through international servers based in North America instead.
 San Diego also denied rumors that Level Up! was unable to pay the necessary royalties for the game.[2]

 ROExtreme, under Electronics Extreme